 2020 Gopher Inspection Summary

-- The County is conducting "No-Contact Inspections" for your safety and ours.
+- The County does "No-Contact Inspections" for your safety and ours.
 Details in this "No-Contact Gopher & Prairie Plant Inspections" info sheet (PDF).

 - Properties get two on-property visits, 30 days apart.